fernandrone/robocode-docker/README.md

 ## Runnning

 1. To persist data accross multiple sessions, create folders where Robocode can store robot data and configuration files.
 A good place to pick is `$HOME/.robocode` (but you can choose somewhere else).
-I suggest setting two environment variables:
+First, set the variables below:

   ```
   $ export $ROBO_BOTS=~/.robocode/robots